juliasungg/DH-150-Project/README.md

 Overall, I think they did a good job at showing the visibility of the system status.

+Severity: 1

 **2: Match between system and the real world**

 There is a slight confusion between the filter/sort features , Feed and Sort.
+At first glance, it's hard to understand the difference right away.

 **3: User control and freedom**

-Allkpop Shop: If I accidentally removed an item from my cart, there is no way to undo my action.
+If I accidentally removed an item from my cart, there is no way to undo my action.
+It would be better if there was an undo button or an option to readd the item I removed from the car later.

+Severity: 1

-**4: Consistency and standards**
+**4: Consistency and standards

+Like Heuretic #7, not being able to see a preview of the items in the shopping cart is breaking the standard in ecommerce sites, where one can quickly view the items in their shopping cart while remaining on the page.
+A user who frequently used ecommerce sites would expect to see this behavior.

+Severity: 3

 **5: Error prevention**